YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - key size: 128, 192, or 256 bits. symmetric.
 - selected by NIST as the principal method for providing confidentiality after the DES algorithm
 - 5 finalist: MARS, RC6, Rijdael, Serpent, Twofish.
-- Rijdael: algorithm finally selected as AES.
+- Rijndael: algorithm finally selected as AES.

+# Vignere
+uses a matrix of two alphabets: one across the top, with another down the side.

+# Caesar cipher
+uses two alphabets: one with the plain text, while the second one is rotated some number of characters

+# Rot13
+uses the Caesar cipher.

 # Encryption Mode: Electronic Codebook(ECB), Cipher-Block Chaining (CBC), Cipher Feedback (CFB), Output Feedback(OFB)
 - ECB no IV, cypher with same pattern if plaintext same.